precice/precice.github.io_old/09-workshop.md

 ## Getting there

-The TUM campus Garching is well connected to the Munich airport (MUC), as well as to the city center and central station.
+The TUM campus Garching is well connected to the Munich airport (MUC), as well as to the city center and central train & bus stations.
 You can reach it using the subway line U6 (station Garching-Forschungszentrum).
 Have a look at the [Directions page of TUM](https://www.tum.de/en/about-tum/contact-directions/) for more.

 We would be very happy if you could choose a train or other environmentally-friendly ways to come to Munich.
 Please avoid flying if possible.